 Job Market Paper: Who Rescues?
 Who Betrays?
 The Fate of Cross-Group Friendships in Wartime

 Do cross-ethnic social ties completely cease to matter once the bullets start flying?
 Based on a new survey on survivors of the 1992-5 Bosnian War, I find that cross-ethnic assistance was not only widespread but highly correlated with the number of outgroup friendships pre-war.
 In contrast, help from complete strangers and active betrayal by close friends appear to have been rare.
-Drawing on over 140 interviews, I show how cross-ethnic social networks were used to channel assistance to those in need from those with the resources and position to provide it.
+Drawing on 160 interviews, I show how cross-ethnic social networks were used to channel assistance to those in need from those with the resources and position to provide it.
 Most people, it appears, were willing to help not only friends but even friends-of-friends and acquaintances, provided the risk was not too great.
 The result was widespread assistance that was helpful but generally not life-saving.
 Finally, integrating census data and a comprehensive database of wartime fatalities with my survey results, I argue that intermarriage and residential integration led to more assistance but had little effect on the overall death toll.
 Policymakers should, therefore, continue to promote cross-ethnic social networks as a means to mitigate non-fatal suffering during mass violence, but should not rely on them as a means to prevent violence outright.

 Stuck in the Mud: Roads, Rain and Repression